QuickBooks Blog

 • The total amount you’ve paid them throughout the year

 If you use payroll software, you’ll have payment information readily available.
 If you don’t, then you’ll need to compile the information by hand.
 Once you complete Form 1099-MISC/NEC, you should send Copy B to the contractor so they can file their taxes.
-Hold on to Copy A for your taxes.
+File Copy A with the IRS and retain Copy C for your records.

 Find peace of mind come tax time

-For assistance in preparing, sending, and submitting 1099 documents, you may want to consult your CPA or a tax advisor.
-QuickBooks offers 1099 e-filing services with QuickBooks Payroll and QuickBooks Contractor Payments.
+Need some help with your 1099s?
+Consult your CPA or a tax advisor for expert guidance.
+QuickBooks offers hassle-free 1099 e-filing services with QuickBooks Payroll and QuickBooks Contractor Payments.

 What is a 1099 FAQ